 The above URL returns all items with all possible fields or list columns.

 But what if the list has more than 20-30 columns?
 It’s not good practice to get all the fields.
 Get only a specific field that is required.
 You can select the specific attributes to return for your items using the $select parameter.
-Below example shows how to use it
+The below example shows how to use it

 Syntax for this is $select=Field1, Field2, Field3